ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

     - project: 'ska-telescope/templates-repository'
       file: 'gitlab-ci/includes/changelog.gitlab-ci.yml'

-Now that you have verified that your repository follows the standard defined for SKAO you need the verify the release that you will be integrating into SKAMPI.
+Now that you have verified that your repository follows the SKAO standards you need the verify the release that you will be integrating into SKAMPI.
 This tutorial is aiming for ska-tango-examples:0.4.17